-“The Order," Brian Helgeland’s hackneyed entry into the Catholic-supernatural-thriller subgenre, is no “Exorcist.”
-In fact, it’s not even a “Lost Souls” or a “Bless the Child."
+“The Order,” writer-director Brian Helgeland’s hackneyed entry into the Catholic-supernatural-thriller subgenre, is no “Exorcist.”
+In fact, it’s not even a “Lost Souls” or a “Bless the Child.”
+Not only does it display all of the plot and plausibility problems that usually haunt such affairs, but it commits the first cardinal sin of cinematic horror — it’s boring and doesn’t have a single scary moment.
 Perhaps the fact that Fox released it without press screenings will enable it to snag some audiences the first day or two; but count on word of mouth to kill it quickly.

 Plot revolves about the old Christian concept of the Sin Eater (which has been dealt with more effectively elsewhere, including an old “Night Gallery” episode).
 The Sin Eater can offer absolution by swallowing the confessor’s sins and taking them upon himself.
 In the theology of Helgeland’s film, this also confers a form of immortality.
 The catch, of course, is that, if the Sin Eater ever wants to die, he must first find someone else to eat all the sins he’s stored over the years, or he’ll have a load to answer for in the afterlife.

 Heath Ledger plays Alex, a priest belonging to an apparently dying order called either the Carolinians or the Carolingians, depending on which character is speaking.
 When his mentor, Father Dominic, dies, the Cardinal of New York (a horribly miscast Peter Weller) orders him to Rome to investigate.
 Alex takes with him the beautiful Mara (Shannyn Sossamon), who just escaped from a mental hospital.
 (The notion that a wanted psychotic could waltz through airport security without hassle provides the film’s only truly chilling moment.)